 How to Thin Curry Sauce

-Conversely, if your veg curry is too thick (or you want more of that rich korma sauce), simply add a little more cream (coconut milk, if you are making a vegan korma recipe), veggie stock or even a splash of water.
+Conversely, if your veg curry is too thick (or you want more of that rich korma sauce), simply add a little more cream, veggie broth or even a splash of water.

 More Recipe Tips

 Prep in advance!
-Everything happens relatively fast when you are cooking it so I would suggest having all your veggies cut and ready to go so that everything moves along swiftly….meaning you get to have this in yo belly faster!
+Everything happens relatively fast when you are cooking it so I would suggest having all your veggies cut and ready to go so that everything moves along swiftly.

 Don’t have all the veggies on hand?
 No worries!
 Just use what you’ve got!
 If you have a little more bell pepper, just add a little more to replace what you don’t have.